-Study Reveals Smart Recovery Can Help LGBTQ+ Community With Substance And Alcohol Abuse
+Smart Recovery Can Help With Substance And Alcohol Abuse

-Substance and alcohol abuse has been around for quite some time and it has resulted in many people losing their lives.
-While it affects the entire population, there are marginalized communities that are met with increased exposure to addictive products.
+Substance and alcohol abuse has been around for quite some time, and it has resulted in many people losing their lives.
+While it affects the entire population, marginalized communities are met with increased exposure to addictive products.
 Since LGBTQ individuals are more vulnerable to struggling with substance abuse, they also happen to be the ones that face the most obstacles when it comes to getting on the road to recovery.

 Alexander/Pexels | Marginalized groups are finally getting the attention they deserve